 Want to try a new makeup look?
 Pinterest.

 Looking to organize your entire kitchen?
-Yep, Pinterest.
+Yep, Pinterest has got your back.

 How Pinterest Works

 When you’re new to Pinterest, things can seem a bit overwhelming.
 Especially the vocab.
 So here’s a little Pinterest 101.